Available Psychology Scholarship Opportunities

 Deadline

-All applications and associated materials must be received in the Office of the Dean by April 20, 2024.
+All applications and associated materials must be received in the Office of the Dean by June 22, 2025.

-Nova Southeastern University College of Psychology is now accepting nominations/applications for the Lorraine Thomas Endowed Scholarship.
+Nova Southeastern University’s College of Psychology is now accepting nominations/applications for the Lorraine Thomas Endowed Scholarship.
 This scholarship is available to psychology students currently matriculated in any College of Psychology graduate program demonstrating a career interest in working with children and adolescents.

 Background